-Council has prepared a separate companion document, which builds on the Adopted Delivery Program 2017-2021, to this Supplementary Resourcing Strategy 2017-2027 which builds on the Delivery Program.
-The Supplementary Delivery Program sets out in greater detail how the three different 'Investing in Your Future' resourcing options will impact on Council's capacity to execute these activities.
+Council has prepared a separate companion document, which builds on the Adopted Delivery Program 2017-2021, to this Supplementary Resourcing Strategy 2017-2027.
+The Supplementary Delivery Program 2017-2021 sets out in greater detail how the three different 'Investing in Your Future' resourcing options will impact on Council's capacity to execute these activities.
 The key vehicle driving the success of this project will be the implementation of Council's Fit For The Future Improvement Plan.